Ronaldo charged by FA over fan's phone incident

 He added: "Nevertheless, we always have to be respectful, patient and set the example for all the youngsters who love the beautiful game.

-"I would like to apologise for my outburst and, if possible, I would like to invite this supporter to watch a game at Old Trafford as a sign of fair play and sportsmanship.
+"I would like to apologise for my outburst and, if possible, I would like to invite this supporter to watch a game at Old Trafford as a sign of fair play and sportsmanship."

 - Our coverage of Manchester United is bigger and better than ever before - here's everything you need to know to make sure you never miss a moment